Notifying the public of and requesting comment on proposed service changes for Xpress Commuter Bus Service

 ###

-Atlanta-region Transit Link Authority (ATL) to Hold Committee Meetings and Board of Directors Meeting Scheduled for December 7, 2023
+Atlanta-Region Transit Link Authority (ATL) to Hold Committee Meetings and Board of Directors Meeting Scheduled for February 6, 2025

 ATL Logo